 $ sudo systemctl reload nginx

-- Repeat the request within the TTL to confirm the cached response is served.
+- Repeat the same request within the 5-second TTL and confirm it becomes a cache HIT.

 $ sudo find /var/cache/nginx/microcache -type f | head -n 5 /var/cache/nginx/microcache/1/67/c14e39809f55f159475c12f9b06ba671